c0d3z3r0/gd32f30x_firmware_library/Examples/USBD/HID_LPM/readme.txt

   This demo is based on the GD32303E-EVAL-V1.1 board,it provides a description of how to test the USB LPM (Link Power Management) Feature.

   The demo is based on HID Keyboard example.
-All modifications versus original HID example are under #ifdef LPM_ENABLED which is defined in usb_conf.h file.

   When LPM packet is received from Host, GD32 USB will Acknowledge the LPM packet and it will enter in L1 suspend mode.
 During USB L1 suspend mode, system will be